laacz/advent-of-code/2024/readme.md

 On the first attempt, I was trying to be smart with intervals, etc. Overengineered a bit to a point where I had no clue what I was doing.
 Then tried to work with strings.
 It was fine, but, of course, nobody realized that there are larger indices than 255 :) Rewriting to `[]int` was a breeze.

 Second part took a lot more time than needed, as I am well too keen to introduce off-by-one errors.

+Later returned for some microoptimizations and removal of dead code parts.